-Occasional information, such as information that may be price-sensitive, must be disclosed immediately.
-Companies may only decide to defer the disclosure of relevant information for a limited period if its immediate disclosure would harm their legitimate interests, such deferral will not harm the interests of the public and the company can prove that it is able to ensure the confidentiality of the information.
+Occasional information, such as price-sensitive information, must be disclosed immediately.
+Companies may only decide to defer the disclosure of relevant information for a limited period if its immediate disclosure would harm their legitimate interests, such deferral will not harm the interests of the public and the company can prove that it is able to ensure the the information's confidentiality.

-As mentioned above, listed companies must also disclose their annual corporate governance report on a comply or explain basis.
+Listed companies must also disclose their annual corporate governance report on a comply or explain basis.